(DO274, DO150, DO110)

 There is a common misconception that getting a root canal increases your risk for cancer and other illnesses.
 However, this notion is based on poorly done research by a dentist in the 1920s.
 He believed that root canal therapy did not remove all of the infected tissue in the tooth and that the infection could spread throughout the body.
 His research has since been proven false, as no link has been found between root canal therapy and an increased risk for any other medical condition.

 The most effective way of preventing infections that warrant root canal therapy is by maintaining good oral hygiene.
 Brush, floss, and rinse with mouthwash every single day.
-Visit our office for a checkup and cleanings twice a year at minimum.
+Visit our dental office for a checkup and cleanings twice a year at minimum.
 Stick to a mouth-healthy diet that’s low in processed sugars and rich in fresh fruits and vegetables.
 All of these habits can greatly reduce your risk of tooth decay that could progress to the point where you need a root canal.